src-d/blog/content/post/difftree.md

   ```

   Alternatively, you can also have your own `Rename Action` and report this as
-  a single change from the old path to the new path, but this complicates the
+  the single change from the old path to the new path, but that complicates the
   tree comparison algorithm (described in the next section).
 In any case, it
-  will be pretty simple to detect renames (and copies) in a later step simply by
+  must be pretty easy to detect renames and copies in a later step simply by
   processing the original output.

 Now that we know how to represent changes between two trees, we can already